MllrB/my-first-website/README.md

 #This is my "first" Web Page

-Following the user centric front end development module of the code institute course
+I'm following instructions the user centric front end development module of the code institute course.

-11/10/19
+So far, I have been using Html and CSS to structure and style this basic site which links images and text to outside sources, namely wikipedia.
-Departed cloud 9 due to errors.
+During the course of this section, I have also learned about and how to use git and GitHub.

-Now using VSC and testing git and github
+Thanks to Wikipedia for, well, everything they do ;) and kudos to google images